fsvreddit/bot-bouncer/README.md

 * Reduce false positives on one evaluator
 * Remove "bot mentions" feature due to low numbers of bot detections
 * Daily digest now includes details of users who were unbanned
 * Add new evaluator for users with suspicious history in unrelated geosubs
+* Add new evaluator for very specific bot groups
 * Internal changes to support operations on /r/BotBouncer

 ## v1.9.1